codevally/linux-ansible-config/README.md

 Ansible uses Python 2 to manage UNIX-based systems.
 Modern Linux systems have migrated to Python 3.
 Unfortunately, support for Ansible with Python 3 is currently experimental.

-To manage Debian-based Linux systems with Ansible you must ensure that the *python-minimal* package has been installed.
-Consider adding this to your *cloud-init* or preseed configurations.
+To access Debian-based Linux systems with Ansible you must ensure that the *python-minimal* package has been installed.
+You will also need to add the *python-apt* package to manage software.
+Consider adding these packages to your *cloud-init* or preseed configurations.

 To enable Ansible management for a running system, use the  *bootstrap_ubuntu_ansible* playbook.
-This installs the Python 2 package using the *raw* method, so that it is available for you to run other Ansible commands and playbooks.
+This installs the Python 2 packages using the *raw* method, so that it is available for you to run other Ansible commands and playbooks.

-Alternatively, manually install the *python-minimal* package:
+Alternatively, manually install the packages:

-    apt update && apt install python-minimal
+    apt update && apt install python-minimal python-apt

 ## Contact ##